The U.S. Was Already Deep In Debt. This Year's Deficit Will Be 'Mind-Boggling'

 "The classic story of why deficits are bad just hasn't panned out," Baker says.

-He is among many economists now arguing that the quick collapse of the economy and the surge in layoffs is so serious that deficit concerns should be set aside.
+He is among many economists now arguing that the quick collapse of the economy and the surge in layoffs are so serious that deficit concerns should be set aside.

 "The amount of employment in the economy is going through the floor.
 And the deficit in that context ... it's almost a non sequitur.
 That's not the sort of thing you should worry about," Baker says.